-During each term, the parents/carers of any child whose attendance is 90% or less, or is close to being this low, will be sent a letter informing them of their child's attendance or asked to attend an attendance Meeting with the Assistant Headteacher and possibly EWO (Education Welfare Officer).
+During each term, the parents/carers of any child whose attendance is 90% or less, or is close to being this low, will be sent a letter informing them of their child's attendance.
+They may also be asked to attend an attendance meeting with the Deputy Headteacher and possibly the EWO (Education Welfare Officer).
 This meeting allows us to see if there are any reasons why your child might have poor attendance and what the school can do to help.

-If attendance doesn't improve then parents will be asked to attend another meeting with an Officer (EWO) Educational Welfare Officer from Southwark's Education, Welfare and Attendance team (EWAS.)
+If attendance doesn't improve, parents/carers will be asked to attend another meeting with an (EWO) Educational Welfare Officer from Southwark's Education, Welfare and Attendance team (EWAS.)